Capricornucopia/DisInfoSec/index.md

 ![DisInfoSec](DisInfoSec_Logo.png)

-## Look forward to DisInfoSec 2022
+## Look forward to DisInfoSec 2023

-DisInfoSec 2022 will take place sometime in September 2022.
-Our CFP will be announced a few months before the event.
+DisInfoSec 2022 isn't happening!
+Sorry, Kim Crawley got distracted by career and pandemic related stuff.
+But the good news is that DisInfoSec 2023 is happening in on Saturday, January 14th, 2023.
+That means the event has only been delayed for a few months from its original September 2022 date.

-If you want updates in 2022, subscribe to [our mailing list](https://docs.google.com/forms/d/1X3HTdzNinI7gmcAe9ahM4IRtVGzmjwFBqNJ1xfXvE8Y/) or [follow our Twitter](https://twitter.com/DisInfoSec).
+If you want updates, subscribe to [our mailing list](https://docs.google.com/forms/d/1X3HTdzNinI7gmcAe9ahM4IRtVGzmjwFBqNJ1xfXvE8Y/) or [follow our Twitter](https://twitter.com/DisInfoSec).

+## DisInfoSec 2023 Call for Proposals (CFP)!

+If you are self-identified as disabled and have something to say about cybersecurity regardless of your credentials, feel free to submit a CFP for DisInfoSec 2023.
+The deadline is Friday, December 23rd, 2022, and you will be notified by Friday, December 30th, 2022.
+[Click here for the CFP form](https://forms.gle/YKzXEps78iEHUA3LA).

 ## DisInfoSec 2021, Saturday September 18th